 Here is a listing of the top 10 medications that can cause temporary or permanent hair loss, and a listing of some others:

-- Acne medications (that contains Vitamin A): While you are fighting those stubborn pimples and acne, you could be losing your hair.
-The key ingredient in some acne medications is Vitamin A in its processed form (retinoids, retinol).
-Note, that this is not a notable risk when Vitamin A is provided in its provitamin form, beta carotene.
-The precursor beta carotene is only converted into Vitamin A’s active form by the body when it is needed, avoiding toxicity.
-When taken in large dosages, Vitamin A can lead to telogen effluvium – when the hair follicles go into their resting phase (telogen) too early and causes more hair to fall out.
-You may notice that your hair doesn’t fall out immediately after you begin taking the drug – it will begin between two and four months after beginning the medication.
-Medications with Vitamin A include Accutane and Retin A. Current recommended daily are allowances for Vitamin A are:
+- Acne medications (that contain Vitamin A): While you’re fighting stubborn pimples and acne, you could be losing your hair.
+The key ingredient in many acne medications is Vitamin A in its processed form (retinoids, retinol).
+When in its provitamin form, beta carotene, this is not a notable risk.
+The precursor beta carotene is only converted into Vitamin A’s active form by the body when it’s needed, avoiding toxicity.
+When taken in large dosages, processed Vitamin A can lead to telogen effluvium – when the hair follicles go into their resting phase (telogen) too early, causing more hair to fall out.
+You may notice that your hair doesn’t immediately fall out when you begin taking the drug – it often begins between two and four months after beginning the medication.
+Medications with Vitamin A include Accutane (Isotretinoin) and Retin-A (Tretinoin).
+Current recommended daily allowances for Vitamin A are:

 - Men, 19 years and older: 900 mcg